karalabe/ungx/README.md

  * Run `gx install --local` to fetch all `gx` dependencies and vendor them in with hashes.
  * Find all `gx` dependencies that do not have multiple versions (we can't rewrite clashes).
+ * Vendor all non-clashing plain Go dependencies under `vendor` with their canonical path.
- * Move all non-clashing dependencies into their vendored canonical import path.
+ * Embed all non-clashing `gx` dependencies under `gxdeps` with their canonical path.
  * Rewrite all import statements for all non-clashing dependencies to the new paths.

 **Note, it will overwrite your original checked out repo!**